MuhammedErd/Word-Frequency-Counter/README.md

 # Word-Frequency-Counter
-Counting and printing the words in the given txt file.
+Counting and printing the words in the given txt file.Also, hashmap is used in the project